lxian/Fuzzywuzzy_swift/README.md

-# Fuzzywuzzy_swift (WIP)
+# Fuzzywuzzy_swift
 Fuzzy String Matching in Swift using Levenshtein Distance.
 Ported from the python fuzzywuzzy library https://github.com/seatgeek/fuzzywuzzy

 It has no external dependancies.
-And thanks to Swift String, it can support multi-lingual.
+And thanks to Swift String, it can support multi-language.

-**WARNING: This project is still WORKING IN PROGRESS.**

 # Installation
 ### Carthage